For information about the subjects you will study, times, costs and key dates, please see the UOW Course Finder - Education page.

 How often will I need to be on campus?

-Though your timetable will vary every year, you will have up to three contact (on campus) hours per week for each subject.
+Though your timetable will vary every year, you will have up to three contact (on-campus) hours per week for each subject.
 You will need to be on campus for lectures and tutorials for each subject.
 Classes are scheduled between 8:30am and 8:30pm Monday to Friday.
 In many cases classes are scheduled after school hours.
-In general, you will need to put aside about 12 hours of study time per week for each subject.

 What practical experiences will I have in the Master of Teaching?

-The Master of Teaching includes a minimum of 60 days professional experience in schools.
+The Master of Teaching includes a minimum of 60 days professional experience in schools, including a 6-week internship in your final session.

 Information about the other Professional Experiences (PEX), including a PEX Yearly Planner, is available on the Professional experience page.